jedisct1/libsodium-doc/secret-key_cryptography/xchacha20-poly1305_construction.md

 # The XChaCha20-Poly1305 construction

-The XChaCha20-Poly1305 construction can safely encrypt up to 2^80 messages with the same key, without any practical limit to the size of a message (up to 2^70 bytes).
+The XChaCha20-Poly1305 construction can safely encrypt a practically unlimited number of messages with the same key, without any practical limit to the size of a message (up to ~ 2^64 bytes).

 As an alternative to counters, its large nonce size (192-bit) allows random nonces to be safely used.